 The "cause and prejudice" test is a defense to procedurally defaulted claims.
 That means that if your claim is procedurally defaulted, the federal habeas court may still review your claim if you can prove that you had "cause" for not following the procedure and experienced "prejudice."
-To pass this test you must: (1) show cause (in other words, give a good reason for why you failed to follow the state procedural rule, or failed to present the claim in your direct appeal if you are a federal prisoner); and (2) show prejudice (that your case would have come out differently if you had been able to present your claim of constitutional violation).
+To pass this test you must: (1) show cause (in other words, give a good reason for why you failed to follow the state procedural rule, or failed to present the claim in your direct appeal if you are in a federal prison); and